-Ali Kizilbash, founder, was chemical engineer in Pakistan and worked for large oil companies before founding own chemical company.
+Ali Kizilbash, founder, was a chemical engineer in Pakistan and worked for large oil companies before founding his own chemical company.
 1997, he moved to Canada and started anew with only 1,200 sqft, later expanding to 32,000 and then 185,000 sqft.

 Growing competition, but TWI larger and has been in business longer.